 The patent starts out with an almost embarrassingly hilarious stick figure drawing of a car and where said engine would be located (in the front, under the hood, duh).
 It has the words “Internal Combustion Engine” printed on a rectangle in case there was any doubt.

 However, the second figure shows a dual turbo setup nestled in the valley of a V8.
 It’s a prime location for reducing turbo lag and optimizing throttle response (and should necessitate a substantial hood bulge as well).

-Now, interestingly, the forum member believes this engine will be installed in the next(and ), but our own that the pickup will have a .
-With all due respect to the GR86 members, we’re going to stand by that assertion and cross our fingers that the patent hints at something even better.
+Now, interestingly, the forum member believes this engine will be installed in the next Tundra (and presumably Sequoia), but our own research indicates that the pickup will have a 3.5-liter twin-turbo V6 under the hood

 That would be a high-performance Lexus, possibly an IS F or, if the ICE gods will allow it, an LC F. After all, we have had reports from Japan that a trio of F-cars were coming, including a LS F. It would explain why the 472-horsepower, V8-powered IS 500

 A proper IS F would be a fitting sendoff to Toyota’s high-performance V8, but the tested

 Toyota president and noted car guy Akio Toyoda has taken heat